janethamrani/dsd/Final-Project/README.md

 ### Reflection

 I'm very glad I chose this project to work on as it helped me understand FSM which can be useful in the future.
 To complete this project, I mainly reviewed [Lab-4](https://github.com/janethamrani/dsd/tree/main/Lab-4) to understand to utilize the keypad.
 I initially had trouble understanding the connection between the physical keypad and the code and how they are connected, since my only experience with coding hardware is Arduino.
-However, after reviewing the code and reading other documentation I began to understand how it all works.
+However, after reviewing the code and reading other documentation I began to understand how it all works and how the constraint files relates to source files as well.
 I wasn't able to run this program on my FPGA board, however, because of how I couldn't figure out how to randomize the front and back sensor variables.
 Nevertheless, I feel accomplished with how this turned out and how much stronger my understanding of VHDL, FPGA boards, and FSM has become